 - At each step of the hierarchy, if two or more associated inpatient claims meet the required criteria, the inpatient claim with the earliest Header From Date Of Service is chosen.
 If two or more associated inpatient claims meet the required criteria and have the same Header From Date Of Service, the inpatient claim belonging to the hospitalization with the latest Header To Date Of Service is chosen.
-If the Header To Date Of Service is the same, the inpatient claim with the lower Internal Control Number is chosen. - At each step of the hierarchy, if two or more associated outpatient claims meet the required criteria, the outpatient claim with the earliest minimum Header From Date Of Service is chosen.
-If two or more associated outpatient claims meet the required criteria and have the same minimum Header From Date Of Service, the claim with the greater duration is chosen.
+If the Header To Date Of Service is the same, the inpatient claim with the lower Internal Control Number is chosen. - At each step of the hierarchy, if two or more associated outpatient claims meet the required criteria, the outpatient claim with the earliest Header From Date Of Service is chosen.
+If two or more associated outpatient claims meet the required criteria and have the same Header From Date Of Service, the claim with the greater duration is chosen.
 See section 6 for the definition of duration.
 If the duration is the same, the outpatient claim with the lower Internal Control Number is chosen.

-The start date of a potential trigger is the earlier of the Detail From Date Of Service of the professional trigger claim detail line or the Header From Date Of Service/Detail From Date Of Service of the associated inpatient/outpatient claim.
-If the professional trigger claim detail line is associated with an inpatient claim, use the Header From Date of Service.
-If the professional trigger claim detail line is associated with an outpatient claim, use the Detail From Date of Service.
-The end date of a potential trigger is the later of the Detail To Date Of Service of the professional trigger claim detail line or the Header To Date Of Service/Detail To Date of Service of the associated inpatient/outpatient claim.
-If the professional trigger claim detail line is associated with an inpatient claim, use the Header To Date of Service.
-If the professional trigger claim detail line is associated with an outpatient claim, use the Detail To Date of Service.
+The start date of a potential trigger is the earlier of the Detail From Date Of Service of the professional trigger claim detail line or the Header From Date Of Service of the associated inpatient/outpatient claim.
+The end date of a potential trigger is the later of the Detail To Date Of Service of the professional trigger claim detail line or the Header To Date Of Service of the associated inpatient/outpatient claim.